ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/01-binary-heaps.md

 parameter indicating the maximum size allowed for the heap (the size of the array).

-The class contains some private auxiliary methods that are use when adding and removing elements from the heap: `isLeaf(pos)` returns `true` if position `pos` is a leaf in the tree, and `false` otherwise.
+The datatype contains some private auxiliary methods that are use when adding and removing elements from the heap: `isLeaf(pos)` returns `true` if position `pos` is a leaf in the tree, and `false` otherwise.
 Methods `getLeftChild`, `getRightChild`, and `getParent` return the position